 Biologic Extraction Protocol

 The biologic extraction protocol involves non-traumatic removal of the tooth, removal of the periodontal ligament, and special post operative healing modalities.
 Once the tooth is removed, the periodontal ligament and potentially up to one millimeter of spongy bone in the socket is removed via a #8 or #10 long-shanked surgical round bur.
-This is often referred to as an alveoloplasty.
-A bur is used along with manual removal of the PDL because studies show that manual scraping alone is not enough and can push bacteria and toxins back into healthy bone, potentially resulting in lack of primary healing and in a greater chance of recurrent infection.
-Removing infected bone and/or the surrounding calcium-dense wall (osteoectomy or alveoplasty) takes the socket down to good, bleeding, healthy bone, promoting natural nutrient flow into the area and waste flow out.
+A bur is used along with manual removal of the PDL because studies show that manual scraping alone is not enough to clean the socket thoroughly and can even push bacteria and toxins back into healthy bone, potentially resulting in lack of primary healing and in a greater chance of recurrent infection.
+Removing infected bone and/or the surrounding calcium-dense wall takes the socket down to good, bleeding, healthy bone, promoting natural nutrient flow into the area and waste flow out.

 Expect to bleed slightly longer with a biologic extraction.
 Bleeding helps remove residual infection and begins the healing process.
 If you still experience a trickle of blood after an hour, place a cool, wet, black tea bag over extraction site, clamp gently, and hold in place for a half hour to help the clot to form.

 All teeth have a periodontal ligament (PDL) composed of collagenous bundles, loose connective tissue, blood, lymph vessels, and nerves.
 The PDL helps hold the tooth in place and functions like a shock absorber.
 When you bite down and chew, the PDL protects the tooth from shattering by compressing a fraction of a millimeter like a spring.
 It is standard of care for a traditional oral surgeon to assume that the periodontal ligament adheres to the tooth and is therefore always removed during an extraction.
-Sometimes this happens.
-Sometimes the PDL remains int he socket.
+Sometimes it is.
+Sometimes the PDL remains in the socket.

 If left in an extraction site, the PDL's continued presence prevents biologic recognition of the absence of the tooth; bone cells will not proliferate and migrate through a membrane intended by nature to define growth limits of the jawbone.